Easily generate the most realistic, accurate, and data-rich 3D models in Altium

 Download components from a random website or forum

 In general, this isn’t worth the effort.
-First, the designer must search for a library that might have a component and download the library which may require a forum login.
-Second, the designer needs to open the library to verify the component was designed correctly.
-Finally, the component data needs to be copied and pasted into the designer’s library of choice.
+First, the must search for a that might have a component and download the which may require a forum login.
+Second, the needs to open the to verify the component was designed correctly.
+Finally, the component data needs to be copied and pasted into the ’s of choice.
 The optimist will think this to be a no-brainer and search high and low for a source.
 But when accounting for the probability that the process yields a useful component, it is unlikely to represent a time or effort savings.

-Using an eCAD-provided library or managed library such as Altium Vault
+Using an eCAD-provided or managed such as Altium

 Use an eCAD’s footprint generation wizard